A Botany graduate, Nithya Venkat enjoys researching and writing about topics that interest her.

 Red Sand Beaches

-Red sand beaches can be found in Hawaii, USA, Rabida Island, Galapagos, and Santorini, Greece.
+Red sand beaches can be found in Hawaii, the USA, Rabida Island, Galapagos, and Santorini, Greece.

 The sands in Rabida Island Galapagos are red due to the oxidation of iron-rich lava deposits and coral sediments that have been washed ashore.